 Things get slightly more complicated once you’re driving an electric car or hybrid that’s a company car – in other words, a vehicle that’s owned or leased by your company, not you.

 When you drive a company car, your employer pays you travel expenses based on ‘Advisory Fuel Rates’.
 These are worked out based on miles-per-gallon (MPG) rates for petrol/diesel cars.
 The Advisory Electric Rate (AER) is used for electric vehicles and is based on consumption rates and the average cost of electricity.

-At the moment, the Advisory Electric Rate is 4p per mile.
+From the 1st September 2023, the Advisory Electric Rate is 10p per mile.

 So, if you travel 12,000 business miles (as in our first example), but using a company electric car, this is how your mileage expenses are calculated.

 - 12,000 business miles – 12,000 x 10p = £1,200

 Claiming mileage for a hybrid

 Hybrid cars – those that are powered by both electric and internal combustion engines – are treated as petrol/diesel cars under the HMRC rules.
 Because of this, hybrid drivers have to work out their mileage claim using the Advisory Fuel Rate tables for petrol/diesel.

 If you drive 50 miles a day on business, it’s roughly 3,000 miles a quarter.
 If your hybrid car has 2.5 petrol engine alongside the electric battery, then you can claim £750 for this quarter’s business mileage.

 - The Advisory Fuel Rate for this quarter and this hybrid car (2.5 litre petrol engine and electric motor) is 25 pence per mile